medic/cht-docs/content/en/contribute/medic/onboarding/all-the-things.md

 ### Product
 #### [CHT Forum](https://forum.communityhealthtoolkit.org/)
-* We’re trying to keep the Forum active
+* We keep the forum active.
+It's a great place to talk with people working with the CHT.
 * Encourage teammates to post and answer questions there instead of Slack when the community might benefit
 * Expecting you to be proactive and support the team with checking forum posts and helping when questions arise